-Are you ready for an adventure around Mexico?
-Of course you are.
+Ready for an adventure around Mexico?
+Of course, you are.
+Don’t miss this perfect Mexico itinerary.

 I spent two and a half weeks on the road discovering different parts of Mexico.